jumanjihouse/docker-caddy/README.md

 to learn about Caddy.

-### Middleware
+### Plugins

-The following middleware is installed in the image:
+The following plugins are installed in the image:

 * [caddy-git](https://github.com/abiosoft/caddy-git)